 Mani Rimdu is the biggest festival of the year for the Sherpas of the Khumbu region.
 Sherpas from the Khumbu region congregate at Thyangboche Monastery, the picturesque monastery situated on a spur at 3,870 meters.
 The three-day celebrations of Mani Rimdu follow the ten days of non-stop prayer sessions addressed to the patron deities seeking blessing from the god of ...

-Nepalese people have great respect for Nagapanchami Day which falls every year on the fifth day of the bright fortnight of Shravan (July) / Shravan Shukla Panchami.
-This year Nagpanchami falls on 21 August 2023.
-People celebrate this day with great feelings and faith in the eight Gotra (clan) of the Nagas, namely; Ananta, Basuki, Padma, Mahapadam, Taksar, Kulir, Karkat, ...
+Nepalese people have great respect for Nagapanchami Day, which falls every year on the fifth day of the bright fortnight of Shravan (July) / Shravan Shukla Panchami.
+Nagpanchami falls on August 9, 2024, this year.
+People celebrate this day with great feelings and faith in the eight Gotra (clans) of the Nagas, namely: Ananta, Basuki, Padma, Mahapadam, Taksar, Kulir, Karkat, ...

 Ideally, New Year celebrates on the occasion of the post time of the current year and welcomes the next Year.
 Bikram Sambat or Bikram Era is used by the Nepalese Government as the official calendar.
 Bikram Sambat was established by the legendary Emperor Vikramaditya and is 57 years (56 years 7 months) ahead of the BCE (Before Christ Era/Before Common Era) ...